FACN1/Week3-Khan-ElBash/README.md

 ## Outline
 Our app will:
 - let the user enter a search term
-- use the Online Movie Database (OMDb) API to display information about the film most relevant to the search term
+- use the Open Movie Database (OMDb) API to get information about the film which is most relevant to the search term (according to OMDb)
 - use the Giphy API to display GIFs relating to the film

 ## Initial Plan